Deepakpariharr/AI-Speech-Recognition/README.md

 # AI Speech Recognition Task Manager

 A full-stack voice-enabled task tracking application that converts spoken input into structured tasks using speech recognition and OpenAI.
 The extracted tasks are displayed on a drag-and-drop Kanban board with full CRUD support.
-This project was built according to the SDE Assignment: Voice Enabled Task Tracker.

 ## Overview
 This application allows users to: